 Featured salad bar at lunch, missing are dressings, crunchy toppings & salad toppers.

 Many of our items are made from scratch including hummus, pickled beets, in-house made pickles, kimchi, grain & legume salads with many other rotating items on a weekly basis.
 Scratch-made soups and our signature chili are offered daily rotating throughout the week.
 We frequently make freshly baked bread for dinner using better for you unbromated and unbleached flour, made from our own sour dough starter.
 To finish this off we rotate in home-made cookies and other scratch-made desserts a few times a week with recipes developed right here at SMS balanced with plenty of fresh fruit.

 To address allergen concerns or restricted diets, we work with students individually to meet their specific needs, but we also minimize many common allergy-related ingredients in our cooking automatically.
 We do not use any nuts or nut oils in any of our cooking and frequently incorporate a balance of healthy grains, legumes, fresh vegetables, and proteins throughout the menu.
 To reduce and sometimes eliminate gluten, a favorite ingredient of ours to use is garbanzo bean flour which we use in many dishes.
 We carry a wide variety of gluten-free items that are available at anytime.
 For those that have lactose related allergies, we also carry rice milk and almond milk as well as other ingredients to keep items dairy free.

-Click on the links below to view the weekly menus.
+Click on the links below to view or print the weekly menus

 **Please Note: Menus may change without notice.**